aedoardo1990/Gagarin/README.md

 #### Python Validator

 The programm was checked with CI Python Linter Validator - https://pep8ci.herokuapp.com/.
-In Python Validator there is just a small issue related to length of a line.
+In Python Validator there is just a small issue related to the length of a line.
 The line of code was longer than 80 characters, but I was not able to shorten it because it contains as well the code to generate the headers of the leaderboard.
 Therefore I decide to split the line into two.

 <img src="assets/images/readme/python-validator.png" height="350" width="575">